ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 where :math:`\vec{V_e}=\vec{J}_e/(en_e)`, :math:`\vec{P}_e` is the electron pressure tensor and :math:`\vec{\eta}` is the resistivity.
-An expression for the electric field can be obtained from the above as:
+An expression for the electric field (generalized Ohm's law) can be obtained from the above as:

     .. math::